mathiscode/gemini-dock/README.md

 ## Setup Certificates

-The server will need a certificate for each site you want to serve, and they are stored in the `CERTS_PATH` (or `./.certs` by default) with the subdirectory being the domain, e.g. `.certs/example.com`.
+The server will need a certificate for each site you want to serve, and they are stored in the `CERTS_PATH` environment variable path (or `./.certs` by default) with the subdirectory being the domain, e.g. `.certs/example.com`.

 ### Generate a Certificate